TRZLedgerFoundation/templates/gill/gill-next-tailwind-counter/README.md

 ### web

-This is a React app that uses the Anchor generated client to interact with the Solana program.
+This is a React app that uses the Anchor generated client to interact with the Trezoa program.

 #### Commands